brittneyleighb/java-for-haters/java-for-the-haters.md

 ### Variable Declaration: More Ways Than You'd Expect

-Java provides multiple ways to declare variables, because choice is apparently more important than consistency:
+Java provides multiple ways to declare variables, because choice is more important than consistency:

 #### The Classic Way
 ```java